Whether you live in QLD, SA, WA, NSW, Victoria or anywhere else in Australia, this article will outline how to become a teacher aide.

 Step 8: Be persistent

 Before going any further down the road to becoming a teacher aide, we recommend writing down your goals.
-This will help you to make better decisions in some of the steps to come.
+This will help you to make better decisions in some of the steps that follow.

 Ask yourself the following questions:

-If you're wondering how to become a teacher aide, or if you are not sure whether this industry is for you, I recommend reading the following article: What do teacher aides do?
+If you're are not sure about whether this industry is for you, I recommend reading the following article: What do teacher aides do?

 Hint: Write down your goals using the SMART format which you can read more about here.

 Hint: Like anything in today’s world - cheapest is not always best.
-Some cheap providers have very low completion rates and you may not learn what schools want you to learn.
-Check that your provider's completion rate is about 75% or higher and ask to speak with a trainer before enrolling.
+Some cheap providers have low completion rates and you may not learn what schools want you to learn.
+Check that your provider's completion rate is about 75% or higher.

-You will need a resume in order to become a teacher aide and to apply for work as a teacher aide in Australian schools.
-If you already have a resume it will need to be tailored for work in schools.
-This means emphasising skills and traits such as interpersonal skills, building rapport, calm demeanour, and teamwork.
-Adding useful skills such as familiarity with certain types of programs and devices (android tablets, Microsoft Word etc.) is also viewed as a positive because schools use lots of technology these days.
+You will need a resume in order to become a teacher aide and to apply for work in Australian schools.
+If you already have a resume it will need to be tailored for work in schools and particularly with children.
+This means emphasising skills and traits that are required of those who work closely with children e.g. team work, building rapport, calm demeanour.
+Adding other useful skills (e.g. familiarity with certain programs and devices - tablets, Microsoft Word etc.) is also viewed positively because schools utilise a lot of technology these days.

 Your resume does not have to be the best resume that the world has ever seen – it should however be professional, clean, neat, error-free and well-structured.
 Ask someone to edit your resume for spelling and formatting errors.
 Remember to keep your design and format consistent and professional (do not use colours such as pink or yellow for example).

-Depending on where you live and where you intend on working, you will need to obtain all the necessary clearances for working with children such as a Working With Children Check, Working With Vulnerable People Clearance, or a Blue Card for those in Queensland.
+Depending on where you live and where you intend on working, you will need to obtain all the necessary clearances for working with children such as a Working With Children Check in WA, Working With Vulnerable People Clearance in SA, or a Blue Card for those in Queensland.
 We recommend submitting these forms early in your course, so you have the clearance ready for your work placement (step 5).

 Your training provider will be able to give you more detailed advice on how to complete the necessary forms in your state.